Madwand99/From-the-Depths/Advanced Aerial AI/README.md

     MatchAltitudeRange = 300

-Altitude above (or below, if negative) the target the vehicle will attempt to attain.
+Altitude in meters above (or below, if negative) the target the vehicle will attempt to attain.

-    Altitude will still be constrained by "MinAltitude" and "MaxAltitude" terrain avoidance constraints
+Altitude will still be constrained by "MinAltitude" and "MaxAltitude" terrain avoidance constraints.

-MatchAltitudeOffset = 50
+    MatchAltitudeOffset = 0

 The minimum altitude the aircraft will go to when matching altitude

     MinMatchingAltitude = 100

+Use vehicle roll to try to "broadside" a target.
+This is very different to a naval broadside (which uses yaw).
+This is intended for vehicles which have weapons that don't have good elevation control.
+Set "BroadsideWithin" to a positive number to start broadsiding when the target is within a certain range -- usually this is similar to the effective range of your weapon.
+"BroadsideAngle" then controls the roll angle relative to the target you want your vehicle to take.
+"0" means you want either side of your vehicle pointed at the enemy.
+"90" means the bottom of your vehicle, "-90" the top.
+Roll angles will respect the "MaxRollAngle" setting, in the advanced options.

+    BroadsideWithin=0  -- in meters
+    BroadsideAngle=0

+## MISSILE AVOIDANCE OPTIONS

+If you allow it to, this AI will try to avoid enemy missiles by running away from them using the advanced steering system.
+This is generally only useful on maneuverable vehicles (so that it can turn to run away in time), and fast vehicles (so it can buy itself time or just completely outrun missiles).

+Set "WarningMainframe = -1" to ignore missiles.
+Set it to the index of the mainframe with missile warners, if you have missile warners.
+If you only have one mainframe, then WarningMainframe = 0.

+    WarningMainframe = -1

+If missiles are within this time-to-target threshold, vehicle will try to run away from them.

+    RunAwayTTT = 4

+You shouldn't need to mess with this.
+Helps decide when a missile might be dangerous.

+    DangerRadius = 20

+The speed (in m/s) your ship is usually able to go when dodging missiles.

+    NormalSpeed = 100

+The weight (or priority) to give dodging missiles for the advanced steering system.
+This is on a *per missile* basis, so a large missile barrage is considered very high-priority.
+Also, the nearer to impact a missile is, the more importance it is given.
+"0" will ignore missiles, larger values will give running away increasingly high priority (2 works fine in my tests).

+    DodgingWeight = 2

-## VECTOR THRUST OPTIONS ##
+## VECTOR THRUST OPTIONS

-Vector thrust means placing jets on spin blocks, potentially allowing much more powerful yaw, pitch, or roll authority on a plane.
-Turn this option on by specifying a number of spinners to use with VTSpinners.
-Use VTSpinners = 'all' to use all spinners, or supply a comma-delimited list like this: {0,1,2}, where the index of a spinner is the order it was placed down on your ship, starting the count from index 0.
+Vector thrust means placing jets on spin blocks, potentially allowing much more powerful yaw, pitch, or roll authority on a vehicle.
+Turn this option on by specifying a number of sub-construct IDs to use with VTSpinners.
+Use VTSpinners = 'all' to use all spinners, or supply a comma-delimited list like this: {0,1,2}.
 Spinners placed vertically are for yaw.
 Spinners placed horizontally control roll and pitch (so I suggest placing them farther to the left and right of your CoM).
-Note that if you stop/start the AI, you will probably want to reload your aircraft so the AI can correctly re-learn the default orientation of each spinner.
 Also see the "ExcludeSpinners" setting to specify a list of spinners to exclude, if this is set to 'all'.

     VTSpinners = nil

 The maximum angle to set any particular spinner to.
-Roll and pitch angles are cumulative.
+Roll and pitch angles are cumulative (so make sure they sum to at most 90 degrees).
 The maximum angle you can specify is 90 degrees.
 Set to 0 to not use that particular kind of vector thrust.
 You can use negative angles to reverse the angle direction.
-The VTOL angle is the downwards angle VTOL spinners will be set to in VTOL mode.
+The VTOL angle is the downwards angle VTOL spinners will be set to in VTOL mode (see next section).

     MaxVTAngle = {30,30,30,90} -- yaw, roll, pitch, VTOL

-These next two settings probably don't need to be messed with.
-They set the interaction between a decision to move a particular direction and how powerfully the spinner angles respond to that impulse.
+These next two settings may not need to be changed.
+They control the interaction between a decision to move a particular direction and how powerfully the spinner angles respond to that impulse.
-These are roughly similar to the parameters of a PI-controller.
+These are roughly similar to the parameters of a PID-controller.

     VTProportional = {1,1,1}
     VTDelta = {1/12,1/12,0}

+## VTOL/HOVER OPTIONS

+While not yet as extensive as the hover options afforded by some other scripts, this AI does allow for control of hover jets to control altitude, as well as VTOL takeoff at low altitudes (i.e. decks of carriers and the like).

+Use jets pointing up or down to assist in controlling altitude.

+    UseAltitudeJets = false

+An option for airships is to allow the AI to manually control downward-pointing engine drive fractions.
+This option can be turned off above a certain speed (in m/s) for VTOL takeoffs.
+Set "UseVTOLBeneathSpeed" to a large number to use VTOL all the time

+    UseVTOLBeneathSpeed = 0

+A list of engine indices to use for VTOL.
+Set to 'all' to use all downward-pointing engines.
+Use a list format, i.e. {0,1,2,3} to specify exact engine indices.
+Engines may be attached to spin blocks for use with vector thrust, and will be rotated backwards for normal use when "UseVTOLBeneathSpeed" is exceeded.
+If engines are on spin blocks, you must specify their indices if the AI is to control their drive fraction.
+For engines mounted to the hull, set each such engine to "Main".
+You can (and should) set the drive fractions of each engine you want to use with this AI, on the engine itself.
+The drive fraction on each engine specifies the maximum amount of power you want to use on that engine.

+    VTOLEngines = nil

 The set of VTOL spinners to use when in VTOL mode.
 Set to 'all' to select all spinners capable of pointing downwards.
-Otherwise, choose a list of spinner indices like: {0,1,2,3}.
-You can use a tool (also provided) to help you select the correct indices.
+Otherwise, choose a list of spinners ub-construct indices like: {0,1,2,3}.
 VTOL spinners will angle downwards at their given MaxVTAngle when in VTOL mode, otherwise they will point backwards and operate as normal vectored thrust.
 Also see the "ExcludeSpinners" setting to specify a list of spinners to exclude, if this is set to 'all'.

     VTOLSpinners = 'all'

-## MISSILE AVOIDANCE OPTIONS ##
-Try to avoid missiles.
-Set "WarningMainframe = -1" to ignore missiles.
-Set it to the index of the mainframe with missile warners, if you have missile warners.
-If you only have one mainframe, then WarningMainframe = 0.

-    WarningMainframe = -1

-If missiles are within this time-to-target threshold, ship will try to run away from them

-    RunAwayTTT = 2

-The angle at which to dodge missiles.
-You will usually want this at 180 to run away, but you can run *towards* the missiles by setting this to 0, or at right angles by setting it to 90, etc.

-    RunAngle = 180

-If missiles get within this time threshold, ship will try a specialized dodging maneuver.

-    DodgeTTT = 1

-Usually between 10 and 90 degrees, describes how close to the desired roll angle the ship should be before pitching up during the roll.
-Set to larger values if you don't care about steady rolls and just want to get out of the way of a missile ASAP.

-    DodgingRollTolerance = 60

-The speed (in m/s) your ship is usually able to go when dodging missiles.

-    NormalSpeed = 100

-The radius (usually half the length of your ship, in meters) of your ship

-    CraftRadius = 21

-The throttle value you want to use when dodging missiles OR collisions

-    DodgingSpeed = 5

-You shouldn't need to mess with this.
-Helps decide when a missile might be dangerous.

-    DangerRadius = 20

-## ADVANCED OPTIONS (You shouldn't need to mess with these most of the time.) ##
+## ADVANCED OPTIONS

+These are options most users shouldn't need to change.

 0 for water mode, 1 for land mode, 2 for air mode.
 You can try it for non-aircraft, but YMMV.

     MODE = 2

-This AI automatically clamps "MaxElevationAngle" according to how near the aircraft is to it's target altitude to prevent overshooting (i.e. going into space) when changing altitude.
-Higher values of "AltitudeClamp" decrease this effect, allowing steeper climbs.
+This AI automatically clamps "MaxPitch" and "MinPitch" according to how near the aircraft is to it's target altitude to prevent overshooting when changing altitude.
+Higher values of "AltitudeClamp" decrease this effect, allowing steeper changes in altitude.
 Lower values help prevent overshooting.
-AltitudeClamp also controls how gradually airships approach thier target altitude.
+AltitudeClamp also controls how gradually airships approach thier target altitude when using altitude jets.

     AltitudeClamp = .2